MARCH 31 - BIRTHS

 Carlo Rubbia

-Italian physicist who in 1984 shared with Simon van der Meer the Nobel Prize for Physics for the discovery of the massive, short-lived subatomic W particle and Z particle.
+Italian physicist who in 1984 shared with discovery of the massive, short-lived subatomic W particle and Z particle.
 Around 1960, he joined the newly founded CERN where he investigated the structure of weak interactions.
 In 1976, he suggested adapting CERN's Super Proton Synchrotron (SPS) to collide protons and antiprotons in the same ring and the world's first antiproton factory was built, and started running in 1981.
 In Jan 1983, came the announcement, first from the UA1 detector, that W particles had been created.
 A couple of months later the even more elusive Z particles were also observed.
 These particles are the carriers of the so-called weak force involved in the radioactive decay of atomic nuclei.

 Harald Norlin Johnson

-U.S. virologist and naturalist who researched arthropod-borne viral diseases such as rabies and encephalitis.
-While working for the Rockefeller foundation, Johnson isolated a strain of virus from the spinal chord of a 14-year-old girl that died from rabies, introduced the virus to the brain of young chicks and transferred it from one chick to another 138 times.
-In 1945, he gave a sample of this Flury virus (named after the girl) to Dr Hilary Koprowski who spent another ten years developing from it a new vaccine eventually used for dogs in the 1960's.
+American microbiologist who researched arthropod-borne viral diseases such as rabies and encephalitis.
+While working for the Rockefeller foundation, Johnson isolated a strain of virus from the spinal cord of a 14-year-old girl that died from rabies, introduced the virus to the brain of young chicks, transferred from one chick to another 138 times.
+In 1945, he gave a sample of this Flury virus (named after the girl) to Dr Hilary Koprowski who spent another ten years developing from it a new vaccine eventually used for dogs in the 1960’s.
 In later work, Johnson took an ecological approach to understanding diseases transmitted by animals and travelled extensively to track down the natural foci of disease agents in wildlife.«

 Japanese physicist who shared the Nobel Prize for Physics in 1965 (with Richard P. Feynman and Julian S. Schwinger of the U.S.) for independently developing basic principles of quantum electrodynamics.
 He was one of the first to apply quantum theory to subatomic particles with very high energies.
 Tomonaga began with an analysis of intermediate coupling - the idea that interactions between two particles take place through the exchange of a third (virtual particle), like one ship affecting another by firing a cannonball.
 He used this concept to develop a quantum field theory (1941-43) that was consistent with the theory of special relativity.
 WW II delayed news of his work.
 Meanwhile, Feynman and Schwinger published their own independent solutions.